 It’s easy to understand why the faster you can type, the more time you’ll save.

-By being quick and accurate when typing up a report or sending an email, you can save yourself time and results in producing quality work.
+By being quick and accurate when typing up a report or sending an email, you can save yourself time and produce quality work.

 2) You will be more productive if you can type faster